gnosis/ido-contracts/security-considerations.md

                         <= sum(orderSellAmount) * sellAmount / buyAmount = buyAmount * sellAmount / buyAmount = sellAmount
 ```

-We have shown that in cases [12] and [14] no withdrawing issue is possible.
+We have shown that in cases [14] and [15] no withdrawing issue are possible.

 It remains to consider case [13].
 First, we argue that no more bid tokens are withdrawn than deposited.
 As before,